Frank Sinatra Has a Cold: Assignment

 Talese spent three months, beginning in November 1965, following Sinatra and observing everything he could and interviewing any members of his entourage who were willing to speak.
 Esquire paid nearly $5,000 in expenses over the duration of the story.
 Talese was uncertain whether the story could be finished, but ultimately concluded, in a letter to Hayes, that "I may not get the piece we'd hoped for—the real Frank Sinatra, but perhaps, by not getting it—and by getting rejected constantly and by seeing his flunkies protecting his flanks—we will be getting close to the truth about the man."
 Without Talese ever receiving Sinatra's cooperation, the story was published in April 1966.

+Talese never heard from Sinatra.
+"Frank never got back to me," the journalist told Ron Martinetti of American Legends website.
+"The people you interview never get back to you.
+Sometimes you hear from their lawyer, but I've never been sued."
+He added: "I never do hatchet jobs," and that he had interviewed "gangsters, pornographers," but "I kind of respect them" and find "some redeeming aspect in their personality.
+If I don't respect them, why write?
+Writing is too hard."